 Embry-Riddle Intercollegiate Athletics brings exciting and highly competitive varsity sports to the Prescott Campus.
 All Embry-Riddle students are admitted to regular-season home events free of charge (except for community fundraiser events), and everyone is encouraged to get involved and support the Eagles.

-The Prescott Campus is a member of the California Pacific Conference (Cal Pac) within the National Association of Intercollegiate Athletics (NAIA) and successfully competes against opponents from all divisional levels of college athletics.
-In just the first five years of CAL PAC competition the Eagles have won fourteen conference championships.
-Academics continue to be strong with the athletic teams.
-This past season, nine of ten intercollegiate teams were recognized by the NAIA as All- Scholar Teams.
-The men's golf team was the top collegiate academic team for the second consecutive year, 2015 and 2016.
+The Prescott Campus is a member of the California Pacific Conference (Cal Pac) within the National Association of Intercollegiate Athletics (NAIA) and successfully competes against opponents from all divisional levels of collegiate athletics.
+In their first seven years of Cal Pac competition the Eagles have won 30 conference championships.
+Academics continue to be strong with the athletic teams, with all thirteen intercollegiate teams recognized by the NAIA as All-Scholar Teams in 2018-19.

-The University sponsors thirteen intercollegiate sport programs at the Prescott Campus: men’s and women’s cross-country, men’s and women’s golf, men’s and women’s soccer, men’s and women’s outdoor track, men’s and women;s basketball, men's wrestling, women's softball, and women’s volleyball.
-Baseball is scheduled to begin play in 2018.
+The University sponsors thirteen intercollegiate sport programs at the Prescott Campus: men’s and women’s cross-country, men’s and women’s golf, men’s and women’s soccer, men’s and women’s outdoor track, men’s and women’s basketball, men's wrestling, softball, and women’s volleyball.
+Baseball and dance are scheduled to begin play in 2021.

 Any student who meets both University and NAIA eligibility requirements is able to compete for a position on a varsity team.
 Athletic grants-in-aid, in varying amounts, are generally awarded to recruited varsity student-athletes, with walk-on players earning the right to compete for scholarship assistance, when available.
 For tryout information, contact the Intercollegiate Athletics Department, located in building 80, adjacent to the Eagle Gym.